-It’s been around three years since NGV’s inaugural Triennial captured Melbourne in its entirety, and today comes the good news that the exhibition will be returning on Saturday 19 December.
-Entry will be free, but you'll need to book tickets—they'll be up for grabs here from Friday 4 December here.
+It’s been around three years since NGV’s inaugural Triennial captured Melbourne in its entirety, and the good news that the exhibition has returned.
+Entry is free, but nit's in your best interest to book tickets ahead of your visit here.

-Like 2017’s iteration, 2020’s Triennial will take over the entirety of the NGV, displaying over 86 projects from over 100 artists, all set to explore several globally-relevant themes such as isolation, representation and speculation on the future.
+Like 2017’s iteration, 2020’s Triennial takes over the entirety of the NGV, displaying over 86 projects from over 100 artists, all set to explore several globally-relevant themes such as isolation, representation and speculation on the future.

 Along with the 86 projects, the Triennial will feature over 30 major world premiers commissioned by the NGV.
 Highlights include, but certainly won’t be limited to an entire floor dedicated to light and illumination works, a 10 metre by 10 metre video piece which incorporates AI and machine learning that will create digital memories, and a mirror-polished sculpture of Venus, the Roman goddess of love, courtesy of American artist Jeff Koons.